frencojobs/interact/README.md

 ### Customizing Themes

-Because most of the rendered things comes from the theme object which is available for all components, you can customize a lot of them by changing the theme.
-Changing a theme for a component can by done by using the `withTheme` constructor.
+Because most of the visually rendered parts come from the theme object which is available for all components, you can customize a lot of them by changing the theme.
+Changing a theme for a component can be done by using the `withTheme` constructor.

 ```dart
 final progress = Progress.withTheme(